-The following guidelines can help you manage your medications safely:
+The following guidelines from the Agency for Healthcare Research and Quality can help you manage your medications safely:

 Tell your doctor and pharmacist about all the medications, supplements and remedies you take.
-Be sure to include prescription and nonprescription drugs, vitamins and herbal remedies, advises the National Institute on Aging.
+Be sure to include prescription and nonprescription drugs, vitamins and herbal remedies.

 Ask your doctor to review your medications.
-To help with the review, create a list that includes the name of each medicine, the doctor who prescribed it, the amount you take and the number of times you take it each day.
+To help with the review, create a list including the name of each medicine, the doctor who prescribed it, the amount you take and the number of times you take it each day.

-Be sure you know how to take each of your medications properly.
-This includes knowing what each medication is for and how much to take; whether to take it with food or water or avoiding certain foods or beverages; how to schedule it with your other medications; what to do if you forget a dose; and what foods, drinks and activities to avoid.
+Be sure you know how to take each of your medications.
+This includes knowing how much to take; whether to take it with food or water; what to do if you forget a dose; and what foods, drinks and activities to avoid.

 Get prescriptions filled far enough in advance to avoid running out.
-Put a reminder to refill on your calendar, don't wait until your bottle is empty.
-This is especially important if you take maintenance medications for high blood pressure, high cholesterol, a heart condition, or any pain condition.
+This is especially important if you take maintenance medications for high blood pressure or high cholesterol.

 Purchase all your prescription medications at one pharmacy.
 Drug interactions are more likely to be caught if one pharmacist fills all your prescriptions.